 Find more on our Product Specifications page

 1. Remove the rack and water tray.
-Fold down the walls.
+Fold the walls inward and lay them fl at in the base.

 2. Place the water tray at the front.

-3. Set the rack on top of the walls and water tray, upside-down with the feet facing upward as in photo A.
+3. Set the rack on top of the walls and water tray, top down with the feet facing up as in

-4. Push the rack to the back-most position so that when closed the feet on the lid fit into their spaces.
-The rack will be held in place by the cross guides as shown in photo B.
+4. Position the rack so it is held in place by the cross guides, as shown in photo B.

 A Proofer creates a low-heat, humidity-controlled environment used in bread and pastry baking to provide the ideal conditions for the fermentation of yeast.